odoo/documentation/content/applications/finance/fiscal_localizations/australia.rst

    :alt: Example of a Employment Hero Journal Entry in Odoo Accounting (Australia)

 By default, the synchronization happens once per week.
-You can fetch the records manually by going to :menuselection:`Accounting --> Configuration --> Settings` and, in the :guilabel:`Enable KeyPay Integration` option, click on :guilabel:`Fetch Payruns Manually`.
+You can fetch the records manually by going to :menuselection:`Accounting --> Configuration --> Settings` and, in the :guilabel:`Enable Employment Hero Integration` option, click on :guilabel:`Fetch Payruns Manually`.

 Employment Hero payslip entries also work based on double-entry bookkeeping.